MirMumtazAli/FileFlow-Organizer/README.md

 # FileFlow Organizer

+`
-`File_Organizer.py` is a Python script that organizes files in a directory into subfolders based on their types.
+FileFlow Organizer.py` is a Python script that organizes files in a directory into subfolders based on their types.

 ## Features
 - Automatically sorts files by type (e.g., images, documents).